1.

 Environmental Dimension (Better Climate)

-KTC supports the United Nations' Sustainable Development Goals, and more details can be found on the website: https://www.ktc.co.th/en/sustainability-development
+KTC supports the United Nations Sustainable Development Goals (SDGs).
+Further details can be found at: https://www.ktc.co.th/en/sustainability-development

 Current events.